AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/report-retail-calendar.md

 ---
 title: Reporting on a retail calendar
-description: Learn how to set up the structure to use a 4-5-4 retail calendar within your [!DNL MBI] account.
+description: Learn how to set up the structure to use a 4-5-4 retail calendar within your [!DNL Commerce Intelligence] account.
 exl-id: 3754151c-4b0f-4238-87f2-134b8409e32b
 ---
 # Reporting on a Retail Calendar

-This article demonstrates how to set up the structure to use a [4-5-4 retail calendar](https://nrf.com/resources/4-5-4-calendar) within your [!DNL MBI] account.
+This article demonstrates how to set up the structure to use a [4-5-4 retail calendar](https://nrf.com/resources/4-5-4-calendar) within your [!DNL Commerce Intelligence] account.
 The visual report builder provides incredibly flexible time ranges, intervals, and independent settings.
 However, all of these settings work with the traditional monthly calendar in place.

 Because many customers alter their calendar to use retail or accounting dates, the below steps illustrate how to work with your data and create reports using retail dates.
 Though the below instructions reference the 4-5-4 Retail calendar, you can alter them for any specific calendar your team uses, whether it be financial or just a custom time frame.